 Why render a spere as a cube?
 Such faceted rendering of a sphere – its top surface lit from above, side surfaces in semi-shade, and the bottom surface darkened by the shadow, – gave the artist the ability to express the form in 3D. “construct” multi-figured compositions, in a consistent light, producing a great illusion of the 3D. [a real object in the spot-light, or video of me drawing it]

-To teach his students, German artist Albrecht Durer (15th-16th century) produced such cubistic-looking drawings of faces and figures, that resemble the 20th-century art by Braque or Picasso!
+To teach his students, German artist Albrecht Durer (15th-16th century) produced such cubist-looking drawings of faces and figures, that resemble the 20th-century art by Braque or Picasso!
 [Durrer]

-It is the light that reveals the dimensionality of every object around us, visually “sculpting” the form.
+It is the light that reveals the dimensionality of every object in our view, visually “sculpting” the form.
 It is the tone (made by a darker or lighter color) that creates the same 3-D illusion on paper or canvas. [students art from the class]

-The purpose of replacing a live model with the boxes will be especially appreciated by the students in the following class, when they are drawing a live model, reclining on black velvet in the same pose, illuminated by a spot-light: students will begin to see how the surfaces of the model’s body change tonally depending on their orientation towards the light source.
+The point I made by replacing a live model with boxes will be especially appreciated by the students in the next project, following this exercise where the body was made out of boxes illuminated from above.
+Students will be drawing a model who will be reclining on black velvet in that same pose, illuminated by a spot-light.
+Students will begin to see how the surfaces of the model’s body appear darker or lighter, depending on their orientation towards the light source.

-Having connected in their mind, how the slant of a facet, angled to the light, thus acquiring a particular tonality, the students will gain the most important skill of tonal awareness.
+Having connected in their mind, how the slant of a facet, angled to the light, acquires a particular tonality, the students will gain the most important skill – tonal awareness.
 They will be able to express the volume by means of light.

 Structure sometimes is not very obvious especially in a voluptuous body.
-It’s easy to skip seeing the tone: the eye is overwhelmed by the amount of visual information.
-Preoccupied with creating the rounded form, artists often replace tonal expression of volume with blending and rounding.
+It’s easy to skip seeing the tone: the eye is overwhelmed by the amount of visual information (details and texture, that can distract the artist from seeing the most important – the structure.
+Preoccupied with expressing the real body, with all its softness and rounded forms, the artist often misses that concept of the structure.
+That’s what the Great-Masters cubist renderings of the figure can teach us, – not to replace the tonal expression of volume with “blending” and “rounding”.
+[These "wordy" explanations of "tonality", can be explained in 5 minutes in a real art class!]

-You can try this exercise on your own – gather several boxes, one large for the bottom, one medium for the torso, 8 elongated boxes for the legs and arms, small box for the head, and, with the light from above, you can practice this Old-Masters’s approach or the Cubist’s style.
+If you are curious to try the above exercise on your own – get boxes of various shapes, one large for the bottom, one medium for the torso, 8 elongated ones for the legs and arms, small box for the head.
+Then set the light to shine at the construction from above, and practice drawing in the Old-Masters’s approach or in the Cubist’s style.

 Please feel free to post comments or ask questions.